auroramod/S2x/README.md

 - [ ] Unlock all stats ⚠

 ⚠ = *Microsoft Store version has the patch done and just needs to support both*

+## Credits

+Thank you [Brentdevent](https://github.com/Brentdevent) for making the entire POC of the client.
+[You can check S2x credits here.](https://github.com/Brentdevent/S2x)

 ## Disclaimer